jazz-soft/RTC-MIDI-Test/README.md

 This server establishes a WebRTC session between two clients on a local network.

 For simplicity, only two clients are supported simultaneously, and no STUN/TURN servers are involved.
+( you can add your own STUN/TURN server [here](https://github.com/jazz-soft/RTC-MIDI-Test/blob/main/content/webrtc.js#L12) )

 ## Usage
 `npm install`